compoundingeffects/bigpictureschool/logic.md

 Third, you need rules about what conclusions you're actually allowed to draw.
 These are the guardrails that keep reasoning honest.

-One of the most important — and sometimes surprising — ideas in logic is the difference between an argument being *valid* and being *true*.
+One of the most important, and sometimes surprising, ideas in logic is the difference between an argument being *valid* and being *true*.
 An argument is valid when the conclusion *would* follow from the starting points, even if those starting points aren't actually true in real life.
 For example: "All birds can fly.
 Penguins are birds.
 Therefore, penguins can fly."
 That argument has a valid *structure* — the conclusion does follow from the premises — but it's built on a false starting point (not all birds can fly).
 Logic helps us separate these two questions: "Does this conclusion follow from these starting points?" and "Are the starting points actually correct?"

 ## Logic and the real world